spyder-ide/spyder-docs/doc/first-steps.rst

    To make sure you're getting the most relevant help for your problem, please make sure the issue is actually related to Spyder:

    * If the problem appears to be a result of *your own code*, `Stack Overflow`_ is a better place to start.
-   * If the bug also occurs in the *standard python, IPython, or qtconsole* environments, or only with *a specific package*, it is unlikely to be something in Spyder, and you should report it to those sources instead.
+   * If the bug also occurs in the *standard Python, IPython, or QtConsole* environments, or only with *a specific package*, it is unlikely to be something in Spyder, and you should report it to those sources instead.
    * If the problem lies with *your specific install*, uninstalling and clean-reinstalling the `Anaconda`_ distribution is strongly recommended.
      As the other methods of installing Spyder can result in tricky user-specific problems, we generally aren't able to give individual support for install issues.